fnzhan/Neural-Gauge-Fields/README.md

 ACM Transactions on Graphics (TOG) and SIGGRAPH, 2024 -->

 ## Update
-- *08/2023*: We release an improved UV Mapping, which allows to learn explicit (view-dependent) texture without any regularization.
+- *09/2023*: We release an improved UV Mapping and learned TriPlane projection, which allow to learn gauge transformation without any regularization.
 - *04/2023*: This is an initial release of basic implementation.
 We are working on the extension of this work, full implementation with cleaned code will be released later.

 ## Installation